-The Engineering & Construction (E&C) industry has a long history of U.S.-based workforce providing technical engineering assistance to projects located in foreign jurisdictions.
-Additionally, the industry focuses on fostering innovation, including the development and use of new technologies and engineering principles, so that many E&C companies qualify for various credits and incentives in the foreign jurisdictions in which they operate.
-Because effective and clear regulations on applying Foreign Tax Credits (FTCs) to prevent double taxation are important for the global competitiveness of the U.S. E&C industry, KPMG explores how those companies will be affected in seemingly unintended ways by the final FTC regulations.
+The engineering and construction (E&C) industry has a long history of its U.S.-based workforce providing technical engineering assistance to projects located in foreign jurisdictions.
+Also, the industry focuses on fostering innovation, including the development and use of new technologies and engineering principles, so that many E&C companies qualify for various credits and incentives in the foreign jurisdictions in which they operate.
+Because effective and clear regulations on applying foreign tax credits to prevent double taxation are important for the global competitiveness of the U.S. E&C industry, this article explores how those companies will be affected in seemingly unintended ways by the final FTC regulations.